Founding Co-Director of the GW Digital Humanities Institute

 has also contributed to Asian studies, theatre studies, and Shakespeare and early modern studies through her service to the field.

-At George Washington University Prof. Huang is a member of the Medieval and Early Modern Studies Institute (MEMSI) and is affiliated with the Sigur Center for Asian Studies where she serves as co-editor of the Papers in the Asian Humanities series.
+At George Washington University she is a member of the Medieval and Early Modern Studies Institute (MEMSI) and is affiliated with the Sigur Center for Asian Studies where she serves as co-editor of the Papers in the Asian Humanities series.
 She has served the theatre and Asian studies community in her roles as the Vice President of the Association for Asian Performance (AAP, 2010-2012), Vice President of the Mid-Atlantic Region Association for Asian Studies (MAR/AAS, 2011-2012), editorial board member of Brill’s series on “East Asian Comparative Literature and Culture," and book review editor of Chinese Literature Today.

 Huang has contributed to Shakespeare and early modern studies through her publications and service.
 She has been involved in the larger artistic and academic communities in the U.S. and abroad as the General Editor (with Tom Bishop) of the Shakespearean International Yearbook, member of the Modern Language Association (MLA) Committee on the New Variorum Edition of Shakespeare, MLA executive committee on East Asian languages and literatures since 1900, board member of the Internet Shakespeare Editions (based in Victoria, Canada), early modern studies faculty of the Middlebury College Bread Loaf School of English (a summer graduate program), guest speaker at the Edinburgh International Festival, consultant for several other theatre festivals, and the video curator for an exhibition at the Folger Library in Washington, D.C.